 Discover does not offer instant credit card numbers.

-The Apple credit card, set to release in summer 2019, will allow cardholders to use the card instantly upon approval through Apple Pay.
+The Apple credit card will allow cardholders to use the card instantly upon approval via the Wallet app on your iPhone.

-HSBC will provide you with your credit card number after approval, but not the CVV2 or your card’s expiration date.
+HSBC will provide you with your credit card number after approval, but not the CVV or your card’s expiration date.

 Navy Federal Credit Union does not offer instant credit card numbers.

-The only card offered from Synchrony that gives instant access to your card number is the PayPal Mastercard.
+The only cards offered by Synchrony that gives instant access to your card number are:

 Wells Fargo does not offer instant credit card numbers.